mayconbordin/streaminer/README.md

 `[29]` <a name="ref29"></a>Babcock, Brian, Mayur Datar, and Rajeev Motwani.
 "Sampling from a moving window over streaming data."
 Proceedings of the thirteenth annual ACM-SIAM symposium on Discrete algorithms.
 Society for Industrial and Applied Mathematics, 2002.

 `[30]` <a name="ref30"></a>Cormode, Graham, Donatella Firmani, Graham Cormode, and Donatella Firmani.
 "On Unifying the Space of ℓ0-Sampling Algorithms."
 In ALENEX, pp. 163-172.
 2013.

+`[31]` <a name="ref31"></a>Zhang, Tian, Raghu Ramakrishnan, and Miron Livny.
+"BIRCH: an efficient data clustering method for very large databases."
+ACM SIGMOD Record.
+Vol. 25.
+No. 2.
+ACM, 1996.

+`[32]` <a name="ref32"></a>Crammer, Koby, Alex Kulesza, and Mark Dredze.
+"Adaptive regularization of weight vectors."
+Advances in Neural Information Processing Systems.
+2009.

+`[33]` <a name="ref33"></a>Carvalho, Vitor R., and William W. Cohen.
+"Single-pass online learning: Performance, voting schemes and online feature selection."
+Proceedings of the 12th ACM SIGKDD international conference on Knowledge discovery and data mining.
+ACM, 2006.

+`[34]` <a name="ref34"></a>Crammer, Koby, Ofer Dekel, Joseph Keshet, Shai Shalev-Shwartz, and Yoram Singer.
+"Online passive-aggressive algorithms."
+The Journal of Machine Learning Research 7 (2006): 551-585.

 ## Similar Libraries